mnot/I-D/json-home/draft.md

 resource might reject a PUT based upon access control or other considerations.
-More fine-grained information might be gathered by interacting with the resource (e.g., via a GET), or by another resource "containing" it (such as a "widgets" collection) or describing it (e.g., one linked to it with a "describedby" link relation).
+More fine-grained information might be gathered by interacting with the resource (e.g., via a GET), or by another resource "containing" it (such as a "widgets" collection) or describing it (e.g., one linked to it with a "describedBy" link relation).

 This specification defines a set of common hints, based upon information that's discoverable by directly interacting with resources.
 See {{resource_hint_registry}} for information on defining new